White Hunter Black Heart: Production

 During the 1950s, Ray Bradbury wrote an unproduced version of the film for MGM.
+In 1974, Columbia Pictures advertised the film as being readied for production to be directed by Bridges and produced by Ted Richmond.

 At times, Eastwood, as the John Huston-like character of John Wilson, can be heard drawing out his vowels, speaking in Huston's distinctive style.

 The film was shot on location in Kariba, Zimbabwe, and surrounds including at Lake Kariba, Victoria Falls, and Hwange, over two months in the summer of 1989.
 Some interiors were shot in and around Pinewood Studios in England.
-The boat used in the film was constructed in England of glass fibre and shipped to Africa for filming.
+The boat used in the film was constructed in England of glass fiber and shipped to Africa for filming.
 It was electrically powered, and was fitted with motors and engines by special-effects expert John Evans to make the boat appear to be steam-powered.
-The elephant gun used in the film was a £65,000 double-barrelled rifle of the type preferred by most professional hunters and their clients in this era.
+The elephant gun used in the film was a £65,000 double-barreled rifle of the type preferred by most professional hunters and their clients in this era.
 It was made by Holland & Holland, the gunmakers who also made the gun used by Huston when he was in Africa for The African Queen in 1951.
 The White Hunter Black Heart filmmakers took great care with the gun and sold it back to Holland & Holland after filming "unharmed, unscratched, unused."

-Critical reception
+Reception

+In a contemporary review for The New York Times, critic Janet Maslin wrote:In fact, this material marks a gutsy, fascinating departure for Mr. Eastwood, and makes it clear that his directorial ambitions have by now outstripped his goals as an actor.
+'White Hunter, Black Heart,' even when not entirely successful, goes far beyond the particulars of Huston's adventures and explores Mr. Eastwood's own thoughts about artistry in general, film making in particular and hubris in all its many forms. ...
+And none of it works as fully as Mr. Eastwood obviously wants it to, as a consequence of the sheer sweep and colorfulness of the man being portrayed.
+But even in this relatively stiff, sometimes awkward form, the John Wilson character is as compelling as Mr. Eastwood's desire to play him.White Hunter Black Heart was entered in the 1990 Cannes Film Festival.

-The film was entered into the 1990 Cannes Film Festival.
-The film received positive reviews with review tallying website Rotten Tomatoes reporting that 30 out of the 36 reviews they tallied were positive giving a 83% rating.
-The consensus reads: "White Hunter Black Heart is powerful, intelligent, and subtly moving, a fascinating meditation on masculinity and the insecurities of artists."
+The film has an 84% positive rating on review-aggregation site Rotten Tomatoes from 37 reviews, and the consensus reads: "White Hunter Black Heart is powerful, intelligent, and subtly moving, a fascinating meditation on masculinity and the insecurities of artists."

-The film has grown significantly in critical stature, especially in light of the films Eastwood made immediately afterwards.
-Many of these, like White Hunter, Black Heart, turned out to be self-reflexive and self-conscious works criticizing and deconstructing Eastwood's own iconography.
-Jim Hoberman of The Village Voice hailed it as "Eastwood’s best work before Unforgiven...[an] underrated hall-of-mirrors movie about movie-inspired megalomania."
-Dave Kehr and Jonathan Rosenbaum consider it a masterpiece, with the latter pointing out the Brechtian nature of Eastwood's performance, as he never disappears into the role he is playing; instead, Eastwood is always recognizably his unique star persona while showing us what he imagines Huston (i.e. Wilson) to have been.
-The result is "a running commentary on his two subjects, Huston and himself—the ruminations and questions of a free man."
+Jim Hoberman of The Village Voice hailed White Hunter Black Heart as "Eastwood’s best work before Unforgiven...[an] underrated hall-of-mirrors movie about movie-inspired megalomania."
+The film has also been retrospectively praised by critics such as Dave Kehr and Jonathan Rosenbaum.